 None of our own-brand British meat, ingredient meat, milk or eggs are sourced from close confinement systems.
-Today we pride ourselves on only selling free-range eggs - both whole eggs and for all our ingredients - and by having lower stocking densities than average throughout our supply chains.
+Today we pride ourselves on only selling free-range eggs - both shell eggs (those sold as whole eggs) and for all our ingredients - and by having lower stocking densities than average throughout our supply chains.

-All our UK breeding sows are free range and we are working with our Continental Pig suppliers to improve their systems where needed.
+All our UK breeding sows are free range and we are working with our continental pig suppliers to improve their systems to meet the commitments of our Good Pig Award, Cage Free Award and Good Sow Commendation.
 This is to ensure all animals we source are from farms where the five freedoms play a key role in management philosophy and practice.